This article describes some of the shapes in the DT Annotations stencil.

 Shape Caveats

-The values that are in the shape WILL NOT update automatically.
-For example, if you add a project manager to a job in the Si forms after you have configured the project manager title block the new information will not update unless you change it to another field value using the Shape Data UI and then change it back.
+For example, if you add a project manager to a job in the SI forms after configuring the project manager title block.
+In that case, the new information will not update unless you change it to another field value using the Shape Data UI and then revert to the original value.

 Universal Dimension Shape